JayWoodroffe/Shopping-List-Android-App/README.md

 ## Features

-1. **Back Button Confirmation**:
+1. **Back Button Confirmation**
-   - When the user tries to return to the shopping list activity before finishing a new item, a confirmation dialog is displayed to confirm if they wish to discard the item and return.
+   When the user tries to return to the shopping list activity before finishing a new item, a confirmation dialog is displayed to confirm if they wish to discard the item and return.

-2. **Filtering by Category**:
+2. **Filtering by Category**
-   - In the shopping list activity, users can filter items by category using a spinner below the toolbar.
+   In the shopping list activity, users can filter items by category using a spinner below the toolbar.
 Items are filtered immediately when a new category is selected.

 ## Technologies Used

 - **Front End and Logic**: Android Studio, Kotlin, XML
 - **Back End and Data Storage**: Local Storage

 ## Installation